NatLabRockies/SAM/doc/source/detailed-photovoltaic-model/pv_inverter.rst

 * :ref:`Inverter CEC Coefficient Generator <coefficientgenerator>` generates coefficients for the Sandia inverter model when you have inverter test data.

 Each of the three inverter models calculates a DC to AC conversion efficiency, assuming that the DC power input to the inverter is equal to the DC output of the photovoltaic array.
-SAM uses the inverter operating ranges parameters to either :ref:`size the system <pv-sizing>` or display sizing suggestion messages on the :doc:`System Design <pv_system_design>` page.
+SAM uses the inverter operating ranges parameters to either :ref:`size the system <pv-sizing>` or display sizing suggestion messages on the :doc:`pv_system_size` page.

 The inverter model reports several hourly sim ulation results on the :doc:`Results <../results/results>` page that you can use to understand how SAM models the inverter or to troubleshoot your analyses: